j0rtiz/pagination-service/README.md

 ### Database

-Nome: MongoDB
-Versão: 8
+Não possui.

 ## If the service stops, what happens?

 1. Não poderá receber um dado;
-2. Não poderá salvar o dado no banco de dados.
+2. Não poderá retornar um dado.

 ## If the service is down, what should be done?